etKing666/self_driving_car/test_cases.md

 ### Description

 The aim of this test case is to test the car's own behaviour based on user input.
-In this test, a couple of user error are also incorporated to make sure the corner cases are covered.
+In this test, a couple of user error are also incorporated to make sure the corner cases are covered (defect testing).

 ### Test steps: